On the intersection of local Arthur packets for classical groups and applications: Introduction

-\textbf{Application 3.} Given any local Arthur parameter $\psi$ as in \ref{lap}, one has a local $L$-parameter $\phi_{\psi}$ as in \eqref{apequ1}, and Arthur showed that $\Pi_{\phi_{\psi}} \subset \Pi_{\psi}$.
-Considering the importance of this subset $\Pi_{\phi_{\psi}}$ in the theories of local Arthur packets and Langlands program, as the third application of our main results, we give a complete description on the extended multi-segments $\EE$ such that $\pi(\EE) \in \Pi_{\phi_{\psi}}$ as follows.
-The idea is to explicitly compute the $L$-data of extended multi-segments of certain form.
+Given any local Arthur parameter $\psi$ as in \eqref{lap}, one has a local $L$-parameter $\phi_{\psi}$ as in \eqref{apequ1}, and Arthur showed that $\Pi_{\phi_{\psi}} \subseteq \Pi_{\psi}$.
+Considering the importance of this subset $\Pi_{\phi_{\psi}}$ in the theories of local Arthur packets and Langlands program, we give the following second application.
+For a local Arthur parameter $\psi$ of good parity, we completely describe the extended multi-segments $\EE$ such that $\pi(\EE) \in \Pi_{\phi_{\psi}}$ as follows.

 \begin{thm}[Theorem \ref{thm in L-packet}] Let $\EE$ be an extended multi-segment with associated local Arthur parameter $\psi$ such that $\pi(\EE)\neq 0$.
 Apply a sequence of row exchanges to $\EE$ to obtain another extended multi-segment